The Price of brimstone

 Don’t get me wrong, Jonathan was a friend, but he was also an angel.
 He’d be fine.
 I had to look after myself because I was much less immortal than he was.
 I didn’t get extra chances and new bodies every time a monster blew me to bits.
 The beast just blew me to bits.
 It occurred to me that Patterson shouldn’t even be letting me help in the small ways I had been, but it helped ease my guilty conscience about the numerous side effects of my aunt’s dark plans.
 The thought that she was even doing that much for me- while stonewalling me about anything else- frustrated me even more.
 Minor retrievals be dammed.
 It would take me a long time to tip the scales back in my favor doing small-time stuff like that.
 I couldn’t risk doing anything major league, or my demon might break free and make an appearance.
 That would undo everything I’d been working towards and then some.

 “I’ll bring the kit,” Patterson replied and hung up on me.

 I stared down at my phone for a second after she clicked off.
 “What a bitch,” my demon said, and I couldn’t help but agree.
 The phone dinged again as a text came in.
 It looked like I had quite the drive ahead; I was off to New Orleans.

 the price of brimstone

 I really hope you enjoyed reading through the first chapter of The Price Of Brimstone.
-The complete book will release on November 1st, and I’ve already gotten a cool follow-up short story ready for anyone who picks it up in the first two weeks.
+The complete book is available now.

 Please let me know what you thought of the preview, and no, you can’t have Jonathan’s Impala.
 Beth already stole it and I don’t know where she took it.